2. Cascade Canyon - is a small but exciting area close to Hwy 550. The area is about 1 mile north of the Durango Mountain

 II.
 Eureka

 2. Stairway to Heaven WI4 - this is very obvious, blue, staircase of ice flow in the area - a most popular outing here.
 Can get very busy on weekends.
-There are fixed belay stations along the climb, and you can see this waterfall from Eureka parking lot.
+There are fixed belay stations along the climb, which are sometimes hard to find.
+You can see this waterfall from Eureka parking lot.

 First Gully on SP

-Second Gully WI4 - It is mostly low angle, but often thin ice.
+4. Second Gully WI4 - It is mostly low angle, feels easier than WI4, and WI4 sections can be easily avoided by climbing around to make it more WI 2/3.
+The ice may be thin early in the season.
 Many variations are possible.
 Located just a little bit up from First Gully.
+SP route description.

 Second Gully album on SP

-Goldrush WI4/5 - bring rock gear for this one.
+5. Goldrush WI4/5 - bring rock gear for this one, first pitch may be thin early on.
 A beautiful ramp up the left wall of a big left-facing corner.
-The climbing on the first pitch may be very thi
+Located just a little bit up from Second Gully.
+An excellent route.
+Goldrush on SP

 Ouray Area Ice